anjackson/anjackson.github.io/README.md

 Before going live:

 * Reorder and add crucial projects, if any.
-* Improve layout of publications page.
-Add software and data as publications?!
-* Change 'websites' to 'others/various?'
 * Check and link Sitemaps (HTML and XML) and feed(s).
+* Clean up the 'about' section.

+Later:

+* Improve publications page.
+    * Add software and data as publications?!
 * Switch 'cityscape' image for link graph or similar?
 * A more recent photo of me.
 * Grab the book outlines and store them in full?

-Later:

 * Add a 'legacy' section that includes:
     * /book/
     * /img-n/